|

 the camp will be well guarded.
 Leave that to Eofred and me."

-the enchantment?" he asked.
+by the enchantment?" he asked.

-"I have; but I am an elf," replied Haldir.
+"I have, but I am an elf," replied Haldir.

 broadly, but the smile quickly turned into a yawn.
 "How much